This article was originally posted on the 3rd of March 2018.

 If a business has a reliance on one particular staff member or manager, it becomes vulnerable to that person leaving.
 You need to be asking who would fill their shoes.
 What qualities would that person need.
 How quickly could you bring a new person up to speed.

-The danger to your business is that if that person fulfils a pivotal role, which then cannot be delivered to the same standard, you start to loose custom.
+The danger to your business is that if that person fulfils a pivotal role, which then cannot be delivered to the same standard, you start to lose custom.

 Example – Apple